lhside/chrome-go/README.md

 # Chrome native messaging host in go

-This is a package for communicate with Chrome extension using native messaging api.
+This is a package to communicate with Chrome extension using native messaging api in go.

 ## Install